 Another budget option is to take the Flygbussarna bus that goes from the airport to the city terminal in 35-45 minutes.

-You can take the same buss company from Bromma Airport.
+You can take the same bus company from Bromma Airport.
 The travel time to the city center is then only 20 minutes.

 Note that taxis are free to set their prices within a certain range.
 More on that here.
-When I flew to Bromma with mom, we’d booked a private transfer straight to our hotel in advance so we knew there was someone waiting at a fixed price.
-Mom doesn’t do public transportation 😀
+When I flew to Bromma with mom, we'd booked a private transfer straight to our hotel in advance so we knew there was someone waiting at a fixed price.
+It also meant we didn't need to be lugging our suitcases onto public transportation.

 Even though Sweden is a member of the European Union, it doesn't use the Euro but the Swedish Kron.
 However, on both trips, I found that even the smallest coffee shop will accept credit cards.
 If you do prefer to use cash, I recommend just withdrawing it from an ATM upon your arrival.